LarryAtGU/AssignmentHelper/train.md

 Q: How many submissions required for a group?
 A: One group only need to make one submission by a student from the group.

+Q: If I work alone, how do I domonstate group meeting.
+A: Some assessment items related to multiple students in a group are not appliable for students work alone.
+For those assessment items, the students work alone don't need to demonstrate them, maybe just write N/A in the submission under those items, and they will not lose marks on those items.

+Q: Can I draw multiple activity diagram if one diagram is too complex.
+A: Yes, you can, make sure to make the connection between your diagrams are clear, and remember to following UML notation for activity diagram and use swimlanes.

 ### Remarks